Born and raised in Liverpool, England, I started sewing as a little girl with my mum. I’ve dabbled in knitting and crochet but sewing is my passion.

 In the beginning, I tried creating patchwork with techniques I found in books but struggled and the resulting quilts were pretty awful.
 When my father died, I wanted to make a quilt with his shirts for myself, my mother and my children.
 I bought a book on scrappy quilts and had a go.
 The resulting quilt is very special to me and I use it frequently.

-Eight years ago, I finally enrolled in a class and my introduction to the fantastic world of patchwork and quilting began.
+Eleven years ago, I finally enrolled in a class and my introduction to the fantastic world of patchwork and quilting began.
 I was immediately hooked and have been obsessed ever since.

 In 2015, I saw a Westalee Quilting with Rulers demonstration and was instantly drawn to the system and the designer, Leonie West.
 Later, when I attended a class with the lovely Angela Attwood, I knew I wanted to include the rulerwork in my classes.
 In 2018, I was honoured to have completed my Westalee training with Leonie and Bill West, and was awarded gold level teacher accreditation, one of only three teachers in the UK!